jiaxx/jiaxx.github.io/culture.md

 permalink: /culture/
 ---

-<h3>Our lab culture!</h3>
+<h3>Lab culture and expectations:</h3>

-We aim to build a prefessional, inclusive and friendly workplace.
+We aim to build a professional, inclusive and friendly workplace.

 <p>A place where everyone can enjoy making discoveries and solving mysteries about the brain.

-<p>A safe and tolerant environment for open discussion and diverse opinions.
+<p>A safe and tolerant environment for open discussions and diverse opinions.

-<p>We help each other and work as a team.
+<p>A warm place where we help each other grow and work as a team.

-<p>People joining the lab are expected to respect each other, embrace our lab culture and protect the harmony of our working environment.
+<p>People joining the lab are expected treat each other with dignity and respect, embrace our lab culture and protect the harmony of our workplace.

-<p>Notice: we will continually revise our lab culture based on shared interests.
+<p>Notice: we will continually revise/grow our lab culture based on shared interests.